-There’s a wide variety of leashes available in different materials and lengths that serve a broad range of purposes.
+There are a wide variety of leashes available in different materials and lengths that serve a broad range of purposes.
 You may need to own more than one kind of leash depending on your dog’s breed and the activities you plan on doing with your dog.
 In this article, we go over 10 different types of leashes and their best uses.

 The 10 Types of Dog Leashes:

 When you think of a dog leash, a standard leash most likely comes to mind.
 They are a staple for nearly every type of dog and dog owner.
 Intended for everyday use and basic training exercises, these leashes have a looped end for your hand to grip and a clasp on the opposite end that attaches to the collar.

 Standard leashes can range anywhere from four feet, to better control your dog, to a full eight feet, for a well-trained dog.
 Most standard leashes have a flat structure.
 However, you may want to consider a round rope construction for added strength if you own a powerful dog.

 Most standard leashes are made from nylon or leather.
 Leather leashes tend to be the most durable and perhaps the most stylish.
 There are certain standard leashes available that are made with either cotton or rubber.
 However, keep in mind that these materials lack durability and are not chew proof.